truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/DatasetsSCALE.md

 ### Setting Dataset Quotas

-Click **Advanced Options** to see the dataset quota management tools.
+You can set dataset quotas when you add a dataset using the **Add Dataset > Advanced Options** quota management options, or to add or edit quotas for a selected dataset, click **Edit** on the **Dataset Space Management** widget to open the **Capacity Settings** screen.

 Setting a quota defines the maximum allowed space for the dataset.
 You can also reserve a defined amount of pool space to prevent automatically generated data like system logs from consuming all of the dataset space.
-You can configure quotas for only the new dataset or include all child datasets.
+You can configure quotas for only the new dataset or for both the new dataset and any child datasets of the new dataset.

-Define the maximum allowed space for the dataset in either the **Quota for this dataset**.
+Define the maximum allowed space for the dataset in either the **Quota for this dataset** or **Quota for this dataset and all children** field.
 Enter **0** to disable quotas.

 Dataset quota [alerts]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Alerts/_index.md" >}}) are based on the percentage of used storage.
 To set up a quota warning alert, enter a percentage value in **Quota warning alert at, %**.